ibmruntimes/node-zcrypto/README.md

 // Create an object of a zcrypto var crypt = new zcrypto.ZCrypto();

-// Create a KDB file with a password, length and expiry time crypt.createKDB("my.kdb", "root", 10024, 0);
+// Example: Create a KDB file with a password, length and expiry time crypt.createKDB("my.kdb", "root", 10024, 0);

-// Open kdb file if it exists
+// Example: Open kdb file if it exists crypt.openKDB("my.kdb", "root");
-crypt.openKDB("my.kdb", "root");

 // Import a P12 file as Cert.p12 using password and label